shokk1509-prog/distributed-algo-visualisation/README.md

 ---

-Under Japanese administrative records, I have a recognized cognitive disability.
-This work focuses on analyzing systemic structures rather than evaluating individuals.
-Further documentation is available upon request.

----

 The inclusion of the United Kingdom reflects a gesture of gratitude to Stephen Hawking, whose intellectual work shaped the structural origin of this project.

 # My Project